viscalyx/devshell-dsc/CONTRIBUTING.md

 ```

 >[!IMPORTANT]
+> If you want to start the container from any directory, pass the path to the repository’s `docker-compose.yml`, e.g.
+> `-f "${HOME}/source/devshell-dsc/docker-compose.yml"`.
-> To run from any directory, pass the path to the _docker-compose.yml_ where the repository was cloned, e.g. `-f "${HOME}/source/devshell-dsc/docker-compose.yml"`.
-The container will mount the directory you run this command from to `/home/developer/work`.
+> The container mounts the directory you run the command from to `/home/developer/work`.

 ## Running and Testing the DevShell Container